What is Copenhagen Light Festival?

 embraces and accentuates concurrent cultural February events.

-- Dynamic light experiences such as film, moving heads, and with time pixel mapping
+- Dynamic light experiences such as film, moving heads, time pixel mapping

-- Listed activities such as dark walks, city cycling or night-running with lights
+- Listed activities such as light walks, city cycling or night-running with lights

 - The city’s existing light experiences are included and highlighted

 Sustainability, Green Mobility, Equality and Diversity are important elements in creative / artistic interaction with the strong Danish traditions and competencies in light (and darkness).

 The passionate and detailed appreciation of light itself In Denmark is strongly influenced by the qualities and shortcomings of Nordic daylight – e.g. the low sun angles, the intense winter darkness and the variations in both daylight colour and magnitude.
 Especially winter light makes Nordic people remarkably sensitive to getting sufficient light (artificial light as well as daylight), light with a good quality, and light that creates atmosphere.

 We want the Copenhagen Light Festival to be based on the traditions of Nordic Lighting Design and art:

 - Respect of and in balance with the darkness